Introduction

 Display Network Configuration Information

-- and whether the interface is up or down
+- Information on whether the interface is up or down.

 To see all the interfaces, including the inactive ones, add the -a